If you use space heaters to supplement your central heating unit, you know how important it is to consider energy

 One of the most notable features of the Cadet 05532 electric baseboard heaters that maximize its efficiency is the automatic shutoff system.
 When the heater is unable to function normally as a result of poor airflow, it automatically goes off.

 This prevents the occurrence of accidents as a result of overheating.
 But most importantly, the automatic shutting off helps to keep your heating bills low because the heater does not utilize power inefficiently for a long time.

 Apart from the efficient utilization of power, the Cadet 05532 baseboard electric heater has been built to last for a long time.
-Its casing is made of high-quality 20-gauge steel that has been sprinkled with a special power to minimize the effect of scratches.
+Its casing is made of high-quality 20-gauge steel that has been sprinkled with special power to minimize the effect of scratches.
 Thus, you will end up getting value for your money because the heater can remain functional for more than ten years.

 The only significant drawback of using this heater is that it does not come with a thermostat.
-You will have to purchase and install your thermostat go get the best from Cade 05532 electric baseboard heater.
+You will have to purchase and install your thermostat to get the best from Cadet 05532 electric baseboard heater.

 - Highly durable because of the casing is made of 20-gauge steel

 - Easy installation, thanks to the presence of pre-punched knockouts and universal wiring configurations